rstudio/actions/connect-publish/README.md

 > current bundle according to RStudio Connect.
 If available, the
 > bundle SHA1 digest is compared, else the bundle size is compared.

+### `require-vanity-path`

+Require setting the vanity path.
+(Default `false`)

+A given RStudio Connect server may be configured such that an application's vanity path may not be set by users with the `publisher` role.
+The default behavior will attempt to set the vanity path and any failure to do so will be logged in the debug logs.
+By setting `require-vanity-path: true`, any failure to set the vanity path will bubble up as an error and cancel publishing.

 ## Outputs

 ### `results`